Key Takeaways

 Rather than the smooth, even tone of other chinas, unglazed stoneware gives off a much more natural and rustic appearance, sometimes with visible speckles of minerals.
 Glazed stoneware also has a rich history: Ancient Chinese stoneware has been discovered in shades of celadon, lavender, and crimson.

 Stoneware is typically thicker than other ceramics and thus is highly durable.
+It is fired at a lower temperature than porcelain, which contributes to its thicker, heartier character.
 A popular choice for restaurants, stoneware can be dressed up or down to suit any special occasion.
 If you’re unsure of which material to choose, stoneware makes an all-around safe bet.

 Benefits